 Off we go on the Trent River north into Canada, on our way to Washington D.C.
 But first, we had to kill another day in Trenton because of wind.
 This was quite disappointing for Jim Blomo, who arrived on Sunday anticipating a week of non-stop cruising action.
 He doesn’t seem to get the whole slow-down-and-enjoy-life thing.
 But then—at least according to criminal defendants in his courtroom—he didn’t really get the whole judge thing either.

-The morning cruise saw us pass the first 6 TSW locks before docking up along the wall.
+The morning cruise saw us pass the first 6 TSW locks before docking up along a lock wall that lined a neighborhood of backyards.
 We probably could’ve walked to Frankford faster, but we got there.

 The boys enjoyed the picnic with Blomo and Second Wave, and we enjoyed the company.
 We also enjoyed the sunset from Misty Pearl’s foredeck.